ZXMicroJack/mjspec/README.txt

 - `make -C patches hyperloader.hex`
 - `cd roms; ./mkrom.sh; cd ..`
 - build the ZPU code on ctrl-module
-- use the `x` script in the script directory to build this project.
-I will create an ISE project at some point, just have not gotten round to it yet.
+- Build using the .xise project files in the ./ise directory.

 Disclaimer: I use linux only in my work, so have not considered the need for Windows as yet.
 I'm sure I'll get around to it.
 Some mess exists, but since it's not a production ready piece of code